kcmurray1/fitness_app/README.md

 		- display beacons for each mile and breakdown(pace, elevation, distance) **TODO**:
 1a): implement time off logic [x]
 - give 1 second gap between timer switch.
-		-refactor Phasetimer to compose of both work and rest (hence a phase) [x]
+[X]: Timer uses microseconds instead of milliseconds -refactor Phasetimer to compose of both work and rest (hence a phase) [x]
 - add rounds (increment) [x]
 	- currently does not work with more than 1 phaseTimer, it pauses between the transition [x]
 - maybe add sound(beep) for the last 3 seconds

 Functionality Example:) '+': work time, '=': rest time
     Rounds / Exercises(sets)